 In all, 75 people died on the job last year in New York City, out of a total of more than 4,300 across the country.
 That means that the deaths of more than one-third of workers in the city in 2012 were intentional.

-Overall, construction accounted for 20 of those 75 workplace deaths; of those, 11 fatal accidents were attributed to workers tripping and falling.
+Overall, construction accounted for 20 of those 75 workplace deaths; of those, 11 fatal construction accidents were attributed to workers tripping and falling.
 Among all industries, 21 people died from falls — most of which were significant distances.

 Another interesting piece of information from the data: male workers represented almost all of the fatalities last year.
 Only two women were killed on the job in 2012.